Banana Chocolate Chip Crumb Cake

 Tips and Tricks for the Best Banana Chocolate Chip Crumb Cake

 - Use buttermilk for the best texture and flavor.
-Buttermilk freezes perfectly, so if you leftover buttermilk, pour it into 1/2-cup volumes and freeze and pull it out the next time you are baking a cake!
+Buttermilk freezes perfectly, so if you have leftover buttermilk, pour it into 1/2 cup volumes and freeze and pull it out the next time you are baking a cake!

 - For easy removal and serving, bake the cake in a 9-inch springform pan.
 A regular round cake pan will work as well, but some of the streusel topping may fall off the cake when you invert the pan.

 - Use miniature chocolate chips for melty chocolate in every bite!
 Smaller chocolate chips = more even distribution throughout the cake = chocolate in each and every bite!

 - The banana chocolate chip crumb cake can be made ahead of time and frozen for up to 3 months.
 Thaw at room temperature before serving.

 More Breakfast/Coffee Cakes: